 There are so many driving factors behind the search for a small business loan, but the most common of them all is to get access to cash so you can nurture your business.
 If you’re low on cash, it makes a lot of sense that you’d want to apply for financing.
 So, you’re probably wondering how to get a business loan with no money—if that’s even a possibility.

 Across industries, a common thread among businesses is the need for capital.
-Sure, a freelance consultant’s needs are going to be different than a restaurateur’s, but many of them are rooted in money.
-The catch-22 of it all lies in the fact that it can sometimes require existing money to qualify for a business loan to get more money.
+Sure, a freelance consultant’s needs are going to be different than a restaurateur’s, but both need money to successfully run their business.
+The catch-22 of it all lies in the fact that lenders often require you to have money in the bank already before you can qualify for a business loan to get more money.

 You might have disposable funds that you just don’t want to tap into to apply for a business loan.
 Other times, you just might not have the cash flow a lender is looking for to be approved for a business loan.
 Whatever the scenario, we’ll take a closer look at how to get a business loan with no money in the bank.

-Many businesses work on contracts: construction, trucking, consulting.
+Many businesses work on a contract basis, including construction, trucking, consulting.
 Almost all B2B companies, actually.
-As a result, sometimes you need to wait for your services rendered to render you payment.
+As a result, sometimes you need to wait for weeks or months after services are rendered to receive your payment.

-And as you wait to get paid, you’re still incurring expenses.
-That’s when the funds in your account begin to shrink instead of grow.
+Until you get paid, you’re still incurring expenses.
+That’s when the funds in your begin account begin to shrink instead of grow.